 As of January 31, 2017, the Company has approximately 8,111 employees, of which 6,189 are hourly employees and 1,922 are salaried employees.
 Included among these employees are 860 hourly employees represented by labor unions (10.6% of the Company's employees).
-Of such amount, 9.9% of the Company's Aggregates business's hourly employees are members of a labor union, none of the Company's Cement business's hourly employees are represented by labor unions, and 100% of the Magnesia Specialties segment's hourly employees are represented by labor unions.
+Of such amount, 9.9% of the Company's aggregates, ready mixed concrete and asphalt and paving operations' hourly employees are members of a labor union, none of the Company's cement product line's hourly employees are represented by labor unions, and 100% of the Magnesia Specialties segment's hourly employees are represented by labor unions.
 The Company's principal union contracts for the Magnesia Specialties business cover employees at the Manistee, Michigan, magnesia-based chemicals plant and the Woodville, Ohio, lime plant.
 The Woodville collective bargaining agreement expires in August 2019.
 The Company believes it has good relations with all of its employees, including its unionized employees.
 While the Company's management does not expect significant difficulties in renewing these labor contracts, there can be no assurance that a successor agreement will be reached at any of these locations.